reshamas/reshamas.github.io/_posts/2018-09-22-graphs-are-the-next-frontier-in-data-science.md

 </p>

 ## GraphConnect 2018
 [GraphConnect 2018](https://graphconnect.com), Neo4j's bi-annual conference, was held in New York City in mid-September.
-It took place right in mid-town Manhattan at the Marriott Marquis Times Square.
+It took place right in mid-town Manhattan at the beautiful Marriott Marquis Times Square.
 I had the opportunity to attend some parts of the conference.
+This was the schedule of events:
+- Keynotes and Sessions (Thursday)
+- Training Sessions (Friday)
+- Ecosystem Summit (Friday)
+- Community Hackathon (Saturday)

 ### History of GraphConnect
 The [first GraphConnect](https://graphconnect.com/#location) conference was held in 2012.
 It is worth noting the community and user growth of Neo4j.
 I spoke to a participant who attended the first conference 6 years prior who shared that back then about 50 to 100 people attended.
 This year, about ?
 1000 people attended.